ayushnag/sophy/notebooks/sophy_ayush.md

 # SOPHY Notes - Ayush Nag

+### NetCDF

+### RG Climatology to Southern Ocean Fronts
+- Member of my lab group has written code that converts [RG Climatology data](http://sio-argo.ucsd.edu/RG_Climatology.html) from Argo sensors into ocean front polygons
+- The two options are:
+1) Rewrite all the code
+   - Code is well documented but not efficient and contains lots of extra steps, hardcoded values, and not very modular
+   - Meet with author and document every step/calculation.
+Then replicate process but with my own code
+   - Pros:
+     - High quality code.
+Easy to read, modify, and debug
+   - Cons:
+     - Time (at least a week).
+I need to understand the program, new datastructures, new packages etc.
+     - If there are updates to the original code, I will not receive them (no longer a fork)
+2) Make small updates to code
+   - Fix hardcoding
+   - Pros:
+     - Code is already written and verified
+     - Saves me a lot of time
+   - Cons:
+     - Leaves overall codebase vulnerable to bugs in that portion of code
+  - My current choice is option 2.
+The core of this project is to make the most useful database possible, so I think my time is better spent building other features.
+I will still make updates to the code to avoid hardcoding and small performance issues as they come up.
+Now I can focus on tasks building around this code.
+Some examples include:
+    - Automatic data retrieval.
+Simply call a function or script and the database will download new climatology data, calculate the fronts, and update the database.
+    - NetCDF export/import.
+Add feature to export fronts as a NetCDF file, so it can be used for other research.
+In the future, if there are new ways of calculating fronts we can import the NetCDF from that calculation and keep the rest of the code the same.

 ### Spatial Data Workflow
 - How will data flow from raw input data to queriable results at the front end?
 - Geo data is different because points inside a shape are not directly stored (only the edges are)